Welltory/measure-stress-hrv-android/README.md

 Where the **utf_8_encoded_params** contains:

 * source - Your application name.
 Will be displayed in Welltory interfaces.
-* callback - The application identifier, to pass result data
+* callback - The application package and activity name divided with "/" symbol, to pass result data. ```com.welltory.dds.android/com.welltory.dds.android.MainActivity```, for example
-* params - [optionally] list of parameters to pass with measurement results
+* other parameters - [optionally] list of parameters to pass with measurement results.
+If you want to pass your own parameters to the measurement result, you should add them as query parameters to the URI

 `Important: we DON’T save parameters in a database`\
 `Important: Activity should have android:exported=”true” configuration`